Updated 1 Oct 2019

 I was born in East Texas, near the Gulf Coast and the Louisiana border.
 Both my parents played 42, but I did not learn the game until 1985, at work in San Antonio, playing during lunch breaks.
 I was intrigued by the game.
 Our group practiced signal bids (now called show bids), known to and accepted by all in our group.
 Little did we know then that show bids would later become labeled as cheating in tournaments.

-The National 42 Players Association (N42PA) was established in 2005, and standardized tournament rules were published for the various playing cultures throughout the state of Texas (and beyond).
-The original N42PA charter sought to standardize the rules for competition in sanctioned tournaments without taking away "any control or traditions from existing groups."
+The National 42 Players Association (N42PA), a social/recreational 42 club, was established in 2005.
+Tournament objectives for straight 42 were published for the various playing cultures throughout the state of Texas (and beyond).
+The original N42PA charter sought to address the rules of straight 42 for competition in sanctioned tournaments without taking away "any control or traditions from existing groups."
+This essentially sanctioned diversified cultural playing styles not addressed in the N42PA rules, meaning the N42PA rules applied only to tournaments hosted by the N42PA.

 Over the years, I upgraded my hosting server to accommodate Texas42.net, a domain gifted to me in 2006 by my son in Austin.
 I parked it at 50megs.com and began adding history, surveys, demographics, and commentaries about the game.
 The first official pre-N42PA 42 rules I became aware of were by Richard Wall in his 1955 booklet on How to Play Texas 42.
 I posted them at my website in 2011.